Nowhere In Papua

 We eventually reach a larger village consisting of a few much larger scattered huts.
 Change has swept over this place in recent months.
 While many of the adults wear traditional clothing, the children are dressed in t-shirts riddled with holes from having been worn so long.
 The huts are built with fine traditional craftsmanship from bamboo, and tacked along the walls are a small handful of torn and weathered photos ripped from what appears to be an ‘in flight’ magazine.
 Traditional food is prepared in aluminum pots and a broken plastic cup is quickly being overgrown by plants near the edge of the hut.

 The villagers work together to prepare ‘sago’, a starch extracted from the pith of the sago palm (Metroxylon sagu), which is the traditional staple food of the region.
 After splitting the palm lengthwise, the pith is removed, crushed and worked in a kneading fashion until the starch can be separated from the fiber.
-Once cooked the sago has a flavor and texture some where between undercooked flower and tapioca, and is nearly a pure carbohydrate.
+Once cooked the sago has a flavor and texture some where between undercooked dough and tapioca, and is nearly a pure carbohydrate.

 A medicine man comes into the village and we have the privilege of meeting the local chief.
 Jeff, Mikey, our guides Bob and Usman, and all of the men sit around a fire and hold a meeting, which is largely over our heads, while Katy plays with a mob of children as the daylight slowly fades away.